Justify Wins Preakness, Keeping Triple Crown Hopes Alive

 Dense fog and a soggy track blurred ideal viewing conditions, but there was no mistaking Justify's run to victory in the 143rd running of the Preakness Stakes at Pimlico Race Course in Baltimore.

-Entering the race with an overwhelming 5-1 odds, the undefeated favorite, ridden by jockey Mike Smith, shot out of Post 7 with a clean start as he had in Kentucky.
+Entering the race with overwhelming odds, the undefeated favorite, ridden by jockey Mike Smith, shot out of Post 7 with a clean start as he had in Kentucky.
 Smith takes his second Preakness win.

 While Justify's victory hardly came as a shock, don't call it an easy win.
-The favorite, who had been recovering from a bruised hind foot, stayed nose-to-nose with trailing challenger Good Magic for the majority of the race.
-But in the end, Bravazo placed second and Tenfold, a long shot, finished third.
+The favorite, who had been recovering from a bruised hind foot, stayed nose-to-nose with trailing Derby runner-up Good Magic for the majority of the race.

+In the end, though, Bravazo placed second and long shot Tenfold finished third, reports The Associated Press:

+"Justify went the 1 3/16th-mile race in 1 minute, 55.93 seconds as the 2-5 favorite, beating Bravazo by a half-length, with Tenfold in third by a neck and Good Magic fading to fourth another neck back."

 "It was a nail-biter," Justify's trainer Bob Baffert told NBC Sports.
 "They put it to us.
 It was like they had their own private match race (but I'm) so happy we got it done.
 Such a great horse to handle all that pressure and get it done."